openedx/edx-platform/lms/djangoapps/appsembler/jitterbit_api/api_docs.md

 ## Accounts

-This endpoint provide information about user accounts.
-Can be user with filter for start date and end data, also can be called without parameters for get all registered accounts information.
+This endpoint provides information about user accounts.
+Can be called with filters for start date and end date, or can be called without parameters in order to get information for all registered accounts.

 * URL: `api/jitterbit/v1/accounts/batch`
 * Method: `GET`